Physicists' approach to studying socio-economic inequalities: Can humans be modelled as atoms?: Acknowledgment

 \section{Acknowledgment}

-This manuscript was based on the lectures given by AC at International Christian University-Mitaka, Japan, Indian Institute of Advanced Study (IIAS)-Shimla, India and Asian Development Research Institute-Patna, India.
-AC and KS thank all the collaborators whose works have been represented, and acknowledge the hospitality of IIAS-Shimla, where the manuscript was given final shape.
-KS thanks University Grants Commission (Ministry of Human Research Development, Govt. of India) for her junior research fellowship.
-AC acknowledges financial support from the institutional research funding IUT (IUT39-1) of the Estonian Ministry of Education and Research, and from grant number BT/BI/03/004/2003(C) of Govt. of India, Ministry of Science and Technology, Department of Biotechnology, Bioinformatics division, and University of Potential Excellence-II grant (Project ID-47) of the Jawaharlal Nehru University, New Delhi, India.
+This manuscript was based on the lectures given by AC at International Christian University-Mitaka, Japan, the Indian Institute of Advanced Study (IIAS)-Shimla, India and the International Conference on ‘Social Statistics in India’ at Asian Development Research Institute-Patna, India.
+AC and KS heartily thank all the collaborators whose works have been represented here.
+They also acknowledge the hospitality of IIAS-Shimla where the manuscript was initiated.
+KS thanks University Grants Commission (Ministry of Human Research Development, Govt. of India) for her senior research fellowship.
+AC acknowledges financial support from the grant number BT/BI/03/004/2003(C) of Govt. of India, Ministry of Science and Technology, Department of Biotechnology, Bioinformatics division; University of Potential Excellence-II grant (Project ID-47) of the Jawaharlal Nehru University, New Delhi; the DST-PURSE grant given to Jawaharlal Nehru University, New Delhi.